jlevy/og-equity-compensation/README.md

   them from ISOs to NSOs) and
   [many companies](https://github.com/holman/extended-exercise-windows) now choose to do just that.
-- Taken together, it’s clear many employees were not clear on the nuances of this before joining companies in the past, and some
+- Taken together, it’s evident many employees have not always been clear on these nuances before joining a company, and some
   [🔑have suffered](https://medium.com/@ben_mathes/90-days-and-my-six-figure-mistake-a495f4a188e2)
   because of it.
   With the risks of short exercise windows for employees becoming more widely known, longer